geoffpatton/dsci-511-project/README.md

 ### Running instructions
 - Open the `final_project_group_one.ipynb` jupyter notebook
 - Press `Run All` Button
-  - This will run the notebook using the hardcoded set of tickers defined in the last code section of the notebook.
+  - This will run the notebook using the hardcoded set of stock tickers defined in the last code section of the notebook.

+### Code Overview
+Our jupyter notebooks are designed to iterate over a collection of stock symbols and will populate each one our datasets with the most up to date financial information provided from Finnhub.
+Our datasets are designed to allow additional entries to be added to them while maintaining all historical data that already exists and not allow duplicate entries.